dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 # DBOS Quickstart

 Here's how to get a simple DBOS "Hello, Database!" application up and running in less than five minutes.
-First we'll show you how to run it locally, then we'll show you how to deploy it to DBOS Cloud!
+First we'll show you how to run it locally, then we'll show you how to deploy it serverlessly to DBOS Cloud!

 ## System Requirements